How to prepare for an aged care assessment

 Before you or your loved one can be assessed, you need to make sure you’re eligible.
 You need to be 65 years or older (50 years or older for Aboriginal or Torres Strait Islander people) to be eligible.
 You also have to be needing help with some everyday tasks.
 Check if you or your loved one are eligible at My Aged Care.

-Many people misunderstand the purpose of an ACAT assessment and think it’s just for people wanting to go into an aged care nursing home.
+Many people misunderstand the purpose of an assessment and think it’s just for people wanting to go into an aged care nursing home.
 This isn’t true.

 While the assessor can approve an individual for an aged care nursing home and respite, the government wants as many people as possible living in the homes and communities they love for as long as possible.